Azure/meta-azure-service-broker/docs/azure-document-db.md

   ```
   {
     "resourceGroup": "<resource-group-name>",        // [Required] Unique.
 Only allow up to 90 characters
-    "docDbName": "<DocumentDB-database-name>", // [Required] Unique.
+    "docDbAccountName": "<DocumentDB-account-name>", // [Required] Unique.
 Can contain only lowercase letters, numbers, and the '-' character and must be between 3 and 50 characters.
-    "parameters": {
     "location": "<location>"                         // [Required] e.g. eastasia, eastus2, westus, etc. You can use azure cli command 'azure location list' to list all locations.
-    }
   }
   ```